This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 5. Dryer Sheets

 This method really surprised me.
-I’m not talking like Darth Vader saying “I’m your father” to Luke, or Harry dying at the end of Deathly Hallows……but I’m still surprised by what dryer sheets can do in this case.
+I’m not talking like Darth Vader saying “I’m your father” to Luke, or Harry dying (kinda?) at the end of Deathly Hallows…but I’m still surprised by what dryer sheets can do in this case.

-Add a few drops of the liquid to the pan, and coat the pan with hot water.
-Submerge the dryer sheets in the water and let it stay this way for about an hour.
+Add a few drops of the dishwashing liquid to the pan, and coat the pan with hot water (not boiling hot).
+Submerge a dryer sheet in the water and let it stay this way for about an hour.
 Then, rinse the pan normally under running water as you would on any day.